It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 Sometimes described as sacrificial, some plants can act as a lure for pests.

 Plant marigolds alongside other ornamentals and vegetables to attract pests such as slugs.
-You can then pick off the critters or eliminate them by other methods.
+Then, you can pick off the critters or eliminate them by other means.

 7. Medicinal Calendula

-Pot marigold is a medicinal herb known for its multitude of health benefits and healing properties.
+Pot marigold is a medicinal herb known for its many health benefits and healing properties.

 Easily grown in the garden, the flower heads can be used in infusions and compresses.
 Calendula officinalis works well for many ailments, including gingivitis, skin issues, and swellings.
 Additionally, it promotes wound healing [2].

 You can also make the powder into creams for wounds, abrasions, burns, and sores.
-Besides, marigold oil and natural fabric dyes are also produced from the flowers.
+The flowers also produce marigold oil and natural fabric dyes.

 8. Pest Repellent